mslew/MovieCRUD/README.md

 # MovieCRUD
-This is my implementation of MovieCRUd
+This is my implementation of MovieCRUD

 It is hosted here: https://movie-crud.azurewebsites.net/